Hyundai's focus on quality risks emerging market share

 THE SAMSUNG MODEL

-Hyundai, which, does not yet enjoy the same sort of name cachet as Toyota (7203.T) or Volkswagen (VOWG_p.DE), aims to emulate the success of compatriot electronics giant Samsung Electronics Co Ltd (005930.KS), which evolved from a maker of cheaper goods into a powerful global brand in its own right.
+Hyundai, which, does not yet enjoy the same sort of name cachet as Toyota or Volkswagen, aims to emulate the success of compatriot electronics giant Samsung Electronics Co Ltd, which evolved from a maker of cheaper goods into a powerful global brand in its own right.

 To that end, Chung has quietly shifted strategy in recent years to put capacity expansion in the backseat and instead focus on building Hyundai's brand and reputation for quality.